RednibCoding/Gobot/README.md

 ### Example 3: Color Checking
 ```
-move: 150, 150
-savecolor
+savecolor: 200, 300
 printcolorhex
 ifcolor: ffffff, 0a
-    print: The color is white.
+    println: The color is white.
-printnl
 ```

 ### Example 4: Using Variables